Pamela Anderson (politician): Politics

-Anderson first ran for North Dakota’s 41st district for the Democrat ticket in 2014 and defeated incumbent Republican Bette Grande.
+Anderson first ran for North Dakota's 41st district for the Democratic ticket in 2014 and defeated incumbent Republican Bette Grande.
 Anderson won re-election in 2018.
-Anderson introduced a bill to increase the legal age of using tobacco products to 19 years of age unless the individual is active military and penned a letter explaining her ideas on how to help small businesses that are being affected to Covid-19.
+Anderson introduced a bill to increase the legal age of using tobacco products to 19 years of age unless the individual is active military and penned a letter explaining her ideas on how to help small businesses that are being affected to COVID-19.

 Personal life

 She married Wayne T. Anderson, a practicing lawyer in Fargo for 35 years, and had three children.
 Wayne died on July 12, 2013.
 She has four grandchildren.